prometheus-net/prometheus-net/README.md

 # Prometheus .NET Client

-This is an experimental version
+This is an experimental version (unofficial)

 See prometheus [here](http://prometheus.io/)